jaykay04/Formula1_Big_Data_Project_Using_Azure_Databricks/README.md

 # Formula1_Big_Data_Project_Using_Azure_Databricks
-This Project is about building a Cloud data platform for the reporting and analysis of Formula1 Motor Sport data using Azure Databricks
+This Project is showcases how to building a Cloud data platform for the reporting and analysis of Formula1 Motor Sport data using Azure Databricks

 Azure Databricks is a unified set of tools for building, deploying, sharing and maintaining enterprise-grade data solutions at scale.